andrewdyer/react-feature-toggler/README.md

 };
 ```

-### Wrap Your React App
+### 2. Wrap Your React App

-Wrap your React app in the `FeatureToggleProvider`, passing your feature toggles as a prop:
+Wrap your React app in the `FeatureToggleProvider`, passing your feature toggles as a prop.
+You can also define an optional callback function to handle disabled features:

 ```tsx
 // index.tsx